ZapDos7/match-management-demo/README.md

 5. Visit the app's [swagger documentation page](http://localhost:8080/swagger-ui.html) for more info.

 #### Next Steps
-1. Return custom resources instead of entities
+- [x] Return custom resources instead of entities
+- [ ] Page instead of list in Controller getters
-2. Validations & Error handling
+- [ ] Validations & Error handling
-3. Introduction of Docker
+- [ ] Introduction of Docker